Have an ideal training plan?

 - Your lifestyle challenges and stressors

-Once we have identified these five components of your “experiment of one,” we will be able to construct your personalized training plan.
+Once you have identified these five components of your “experiment of one,” you will be able to construct your personalized training plan.
 And, it will be as unique as your fingerprints.

 WHAT DOES A TYPICAL RACE-SPECIFIC TRAINING PLAN LOOK LIKE?